rubyworks/citron/README.md

     end
 ```

+Citron doesn't dictate the assertions system you use.
+In the above example, we are using
+the [A.E.](http://rubyworks.github.com/ae) assertion framework.
+You can use any [BRASS](http://rubyworks.github.com)
+compliant system you prefer.

 Citron is built on top of [RubyTest](http://rubyworks.github.com/rubytest).
 Jump over to its website to learn how to run tests and setup test run profiles.